USF cancels classes, closes campuses and residence halls ahead of Hurricane Milton

 By Riley Benson

 All USF campuses – St. Petersburg, Tampa, and Sarasota-Manatee – will be open, but remotely, with the exception of essential personnel on Monday, Oct.
-7, with the campuses being closed entirely on Oct.
-8 and 9.
+7, with the university being closed entirely from Oct.
+8 to 10.

-On-campus residents at the St. Petersburg and Sarasota-Manatee campuses are required to evacuate the residence halls by noon on Monday, Oct.
-7. Student who do not have a place to evacuate to will be transported to the Tampa campus.
+On-campus residents at the St. Petersburg and Sarasota-Manatee campuses were required to evacuate the residence halls by noon on Monday, Oct.
+7. Students who did not have a place to evacuate to were transported to the Tampa campus.

 Canceled classes and campus closures come just two weeks after the university closed and on-campus residents were forced to evacuate from Hurricane Helene.